- Home

 Feature Story: Swift response to flash floods – PUB’s Quick Response Team (QRT)

 Flash floods stem from intense rainfall over a short period of time and can pose safety risks to pedestrians and motorists.
-To manage flood-risk areas,
+To manage flood-risk areas:

 A robust monitoring network of water level sensors, closed-circuit televisions, and forecasts from weather radars is used to promptly deploy QRTs to respond to flash floods.